armanform/SpamFilter/README.md

 How to use?

-1) Clone repo to your desktop or download zip and unzip it; \n
+1) Clone repo to your desktop or download zip and unzip it;

-2) Launch SpamFilet/dist/SpamFilter.jar; \n
+2) Launch SpamFilet/dist/SpamFilter.jar;

 3) Open an existing file with File->Open    or    copy paste email to TextArea;